JuliaEarth/GeoStats.jl/docs/src/quickstart.md

 !!! note

-    We highly recommend using Meshes.jl geometries in geospatial workflows as they were carefully designed to accomodate the advanced features of the framework.
-    Any other geometry type will likely fail with our geostatistical algorithms.
+    We **highly recommend** using Meshes.jl geometries in geospatial workflows as they were carefully designed to accomodate advanced features of the GeoStats.jl framework.
+Any other geometry type will likely fail with our geostatistical algorithms and pipelines.

 ### Creating data